davenpi/lovethedocs/log.md

 ## Challenges

+- **Strange**: If we concatenate two very similar modules with one being the improved version of the other, the system tries to only respond with one version of the file.
+  For example, with `OG_sample_improved.py` and `sample.py` as the modules, the system tries to respond with only `sample.py` in the improved folder.
+I added a system prompt to enforce the correct behavior of editing every file.
+Check `experiments/og/prompt_diffs` for a fuller explanation.
+- Improve perfomrance e.g., make sure unused variables are highlighted in `sample.py`
 - Will need to have a more consistent definition of "quality" for each package that we work with.
 Want to keep diffs small and match style.
 - The way to properly document depends on the version of python we are using.
 For